In rural China, corn cobs litter backyards, roads and alleyways as they dry in the sun.

 It’s not just the farms they’ve left behind.
 Many leave children with exhausted grandparents, already struggling with the demands of rural life.
 In villages where OneSky works – up to 85% of young adults have left.

-OneSky’s Village Model provides these communities with early learning centers and community support aimed at helping vulnerable young children thrive.
+OneSky’s work in rural China provides these communities with early learning centers and community support aimed at helping vulnerable young children thrive.
 OneSky trained Family Mentors conduct home visits where skills training encourages time for play and learning.
 Here maize, peanuts or berries become more than just a source of food and income – they’re toys, counters, even building blocks.

 Diana Chiu, Director of Development, Asia said: